-The fantasy worlds can be nothing more than a fever dream or a child-like interpretation of real-life horrors, but reality is relative.
+The fantasy worlds can be nothing more than a fever dream or a child-like interpretation of real-life horrors, but the reality is relative.
 After all, The Truman Show (1998) is a fantasy world for all but one character.

 Pan’s Labyrinth (2006) blends fantasy and horror in parallel to the very real horrors of the Spanish civil war, entwining them to nightmarish effect.
 The labyrinth is a fantastical escape for Ofelia, who herself is very much introverted into the world of books.
 The Kingdom awaiting Ofelia, as the Faun puts it: “an underground world with no lies or pain.”
 Up in the real world, there is nothing but lies and pain.
 Her quest is thwarted by temptation, and her sacrifice is only brought around when the real world evil of Captain Vidal closes in.
 The mirrored commentary on the war makes for an esoteric experience alongside Ofelia’s journey towards her destiny.
-Her reward for the real world horrors she endures is a life as a fantasy princess.
+Her reward for the real-world horrors she endures is life as a fantasy princess.

-With the typical fantasy narrative set within a physical journey, it becomes a right of passage, and a means for children to discover their independence and power, notable in Alice in Wonderland, Labyrinth (1986), Pan’s Labyrinth and Harry Potter.
-A fairytale simplicity attaches these characters to Big Bad Wolf and Little Red Riding Hood archetypes, they are long lost princesses of the realm, or those prophesied to bring peace.
+With the typical fantasy narrative set within a physical journey, it becomes a right of passage, and a means for children to discover their independence and power, notable in Alice in Wonderland, Labyrinth (1986), Pan’s Labyrinth, and Harry Potter.
+A fairytale simplicity attaches these characters to Big Bad Wolf and Little Red Riding Hood archetypes, they are long-lost princesses of the realm, or those prophesied to bring peace.

 The internal storytelling of The Princess Bride (1987) is an elaborate, fantastical tale, all for The Grandson to learn about love.
 It takes until the end of Westley’s journey for The Grandson to truly understand, and to want to hear about the kiss he had previously dismissed.